• An appetizer• Enjoying physics• Discussions and blogs• Open issues in fundamental physics in the year

 The strand model thus fulfils a famous wish about the final theory of motion: it fits on a T-shirt.
 This wish is less frivolous than it looks, because it asks for a clear and simple fundamental principle.

 The final theory of physics on a T-shirt?
 Indeed.
 (To support the project, you can buy the T-shirt here.)
 The search for a unified description of all motion in nature is fascinating – and a beautiful adventure.
 Numerous wonders of nature are encountered, including unexpected and captivating views on determinism, on induction, on the axiomatization of physics and on the mass gap in gauge theories.
 The search is fascinating, but not more than that: unification has no application in technology or in business and confers no power whatsoever.
 Anybody who assigns to unification more importance than to a riddle is already on the wrong track.
+Searching for unification is like looking for a beautiful flower in a large field during a walk through the countryside.
 The search is a pure pastime: it is just for enjoyment.

 Like the previous volumes, the text reduces math to a minimum; it entertains and surprises on every page.
-The text only presupposes knowledge about the concepts of Lagrangian, wave function, electric charge, particle, gauge symmetry, nature's speed limit, and space curvature.
+The text only presupposes knowledge about the concepts of electric charge, particle, Lagrangian, wave function, gauge symmetry, and space curvature.
 If you need to learn about these topics, read the previous five volumes of the Motion Mountain series; they provide an introduction to these concepts – and to established physics in general – with as little math and as much pleasure as possible.

 Enjoy the reading!